 There may be a period of adjusting back to real life after all the time I have spent with Microsoft Word and Adobe Lightroom.
 With Imagine Dragons radio.
-Goo Goo Dolls have made a comeback, whaaaat?
+Goo Goo Dolls have made a comeback, what?
 We’re so lucky!

 Okay…things…that involve you.
 This salad!

-This salad plus my obsession for beets.
+This salad plus my obsession for beets and figs.

 We currently have a bottle of strawberry balsamic vinegar, which has made me a better employee and is responsible for me enjoying food more at work than at home as of late.
 It’s that good.
 I actually long for it.

 I made blackberry balsamic which is pretty much the easiest way of being a fancy person, requiring just blackberries, balsamic vinegar, honey and the willingness to boil.
 Do you hate beets?
 Soak those buggers in a fruity balsamic vinegar.
-Life’s a-changin!
+Life’s changing!

 It’s probably healthy for my relationship that I don’t act on this impulse.
 And this salad…serious fist pumping, chest bumping, football-hiking UGH!
 I did just say all of those things about a beet salad.
 Unabashedly.

 You take 20 pictures of figs because how freaking cool do their extraterrestrial tendrils look on the inside?
-Move over, cookbook, figs is cahraaaaaazy!
+Move over, cookbook, figs is crazy!

 And then there’s the pictures of beets too.

 I feel like such an adult when I tell you these things.
 I then do posh things with the roasted beets like toss them together with blackberry balsamic vinegar, roasted figs, goat cheese and walnuts.

 I double salad it.
-I put it on top of mixed greens, add in some blueberries and stain everything red.
+Put it on top of mixed greens, add in some blueberries and stain everything red.
 You can double salad, too.
 All’s you need is green and blue…berries.
 Okay, I’m done.

 And that’s all.
 Beets bring you a good life.